 SAFETY PRECAUTIONS & PRE RACE PREPARATIONS

-Each obstacle has 1-2 obstacle captains (bright vests) and they can help you with tips regarding the best way to claim the obstacle
+- Each obstacle has 1-2 obstacle captains (in vests) and they can help you with tips regarding the best way to claim the obstacle